About John Fyfe

 He taught for several years before being persuaded by Bob Mayhew to acquire a Western Equestrian Society instructor’s qualification.
-Over time, John has taught and mentored people of all levels of experience and has encouraged many to purchase horses to be trained and ridden in the western way.
+Over time, John has taught and mentored people of all levels of experience and has encouraged many to purchase horses to be trained and ridden in the Western way.

-Message from John: –
+Messages from John: –

 My five-star pupil, Olivia Lochhead, became FEQHA European Senior Ranch Riding Champion in 2019.

-I can’t take all the credit for that of course.
+I can’t take all the credit for that, of course.
 She has picked the brains of several other Western teachers and put in a power of work on her way to becoming a horse trainer, clinician and Champion competitor.

 She came to my yard for lessons when she was twelve and I mentored her for about 10 years.
-Over that time, she became an accomplished Western rider and determined to make a life and career for herself in the world of western horsemanship.
+Over that time, she became an accomplished Western rider and determined to make a life and career for herself in the world of Western horsemanship.
 She has done that in style.
 Onwards and upwards, Olivia.

 Architecture, Leisure Consultancy and Western riding consultancy have all given me satisfaction, a modicum of success and a lot of personal pleasure.
-Whether they know it or not, personal pleasure is what people live for and want to keep living for.

 Don’t think I will be looking for another career.
 I will just sit in an arm chair all day watching daytime tv.
 Is that not what an old person is supposed to do?
 Don’t think that’s altogether me.
 Beekeeping, poultry breeding, arrow making and a bit of horse riding will probably be enough to keep me from pining away.

-I thank everyone who allowed me and encouraged me to pass on my knowledge.
+I thank everyone who has allowed me and encouraged me to pass on my knowledge.
 I may not be teaching Western Horsemanship anymore, but my door is always open for a chat on the subject.

 My thanks to all for making my life, so far, seriously interesting.